Formula Regional Japanese Championship

-The Formula Regional Japanese Championship is a Japan ese formula racing championship held under FIA Formula Regional car regulations.
+The Formula Regional Japanese Championship is a Japanese formula racing championship held under FIA Formula Regional car regulations.
 Announced by the Japan Automobile Federation on 26 December 2019, it was confirmed that K2 Planet, promoter of Super Taikyu Series, would organise the championship starting in the 2020 season.
+After just one year, New Pacific Sports Marketing Inc. took over the series and continues to run it to this day.

 The top nine finishing drivers in the championship receive FIA Super License points.

 Car

 The championship utilizes a spec chassis for all competitors, this being the DOME F111/3 chassis.
-The car will be powered by a single-make 270hp turbo engine provided by Autotecnica.
+The car will be powered by a single-make 270 hp turbo engine provided by Autotecnica.